 Cost of Child Care for Single Mothers

-More than 11 million children younger than age five are in some form of child care in the United States and parents pay a significant portion of their income for child care.
+More than 15 million children below age 6 are in some form of child care in the United States and parents pay a significant portion of their income for child care.

 Child care is the biggest expense for many parents with young children, ahead of housing and food.
 Although the federal government provides some child care subsidies for low-income parents, the reality is that parents still pay a significant portion of their income for child care.